AniMikasa/Obsidian-Notes/MyNotes/Discrete Mathematics Supplementary Lecture.md

-Formal Verification and Synthesis for Dynamical Systems(A Temporal-Logic-Based Approach)
+# Formal Verification and Synthesis for Dynamical Systems
+# --A Temporal-Logic-Based Approach

 ## What is Dynamical System
  Discrete-Time Dynamical System :